Cities Programme People

 Dr Selver B. Sahin is Assistant Professor of International Relations at Bilkent University in Ankara, Turkey.
 Selver’s research is focused on the contemporary policies and practices of security, development and democratisation as a peace-building strategy.
 Selver brings expertise in Turkish culture and language to the Cities Programme, and undertakes liaison for UNCCP in Turkey in addition to supervision of postgraduate students with an interest in this country and her other research areas…. (read more)

-Felicity has been supported by UNGCCP to conduct research related to the resettlement of the Vila Chocolatao community in Porto Alegre, Brazil, mapping the history of the project and developing a report.
+Felicity Cahill has had a range of diverse roles with the Cities Programme, with one of the most significant being her leadership of a major research project related to the resettlement of the Vila Chocolatáo community in Porto Alegre, Brazil, mapping the history of the project and developing a report.
 This research was the focus of her minor thesis ‘When Urban Resettlement Meets Public Participatory Processes, A Case Study of the Chocolatao Slum Community in Porto Alegre, Brazil’…..(read more)

 Cynthia Lam undertook a research-focused internship with the Cities Programme in late 2011/early 2012 where she explored sustainability initiatives in Melbourne local government, which led to a Minor Master’s thesis project.
 Her thesis explores the theory of ecological modernisation and argues its theoretical shortcomings and weaknesses when it informs environmental policy making, especially concerning the broad task of working towards more sustainability….(read more)